The Victorian painter Thomas Stuart Smith is possibly best known today for founding and giving his name to The Stirling Smith Art Gallery & Museum.

 Two of Smith's works are still among the most important works in the museum's collection.
 They are portraits of black men painted at a time when it was rare to see depictions of people of colour other than as servants.

-The first painting is called The Pipe of Freedom.
+This second work is called The Pipe of Freedom.
 It shows a former slave in the southern United

 The posters in the background give a bit more context to the work, suggesting that it is more than just a figure study.
 The Emancipation Proclamation has been pasted over a yellow placard announcing a sale of slaves.
 In the proclamation of 1862/1863, American President Abraham Lincoln declared that the Union would ensure that ‘all persons held as slaves within any state... shall be then, thenceforward and forever free.’
 It eventually came into force in December 1865, at the end of the American Civil War.
 The painting, therefore, celebrates the end of the conflict and the abolition of slavery in the United States.
 The torn poster on the right alludes to ‘St George – His Last Appearance’, referring obliquely to English influence on American emancipation.